dtfialho/my-website/posts/en/simple-accordion-with-html-and-css.md

   overflow: hidden;
 }
 ```
-For the main accordion container we just use a `div` with the `accordion` class.
+For the main accordion container we just use a <span>div</span> with the <span>accordion</span> class.
 We've added a border so you can see the accordion's dimensions more easily, and we've rounded the edges hiding the overflow to make sure the edges are rounded.

 ```markup
 <div class="accordion-item">